merwin-asm/OpenCrawler/README.md

 *An Open Source Crawler/Spider*

 Can be used by anyone...
-And can be ran on any win / linux computers It ain't any crawler for industrial use as written in a slow programming language and may its own issues..
+And can be ran on any win / linux computers It ain't any crawler for industrial use as written in a slow programming language and may have its own issues..

 The project can be easily used with mongoDB.